microsoft/live-share/docs/use/vscode.md

 ![VS Code sign in button](../media/vscode-sign-in-button.png)

 A notification will appear asking you to sign in using your web browser.
-Clicking "launch sign in" will open a browser for you to use to complete the sign in process.
+Clicking "launch sign in" will open a browser for you to use to complete the sign-in process.
 Simply close the browser when done.

 ![Toast notification asking to sign in using a web browser](../media/vscode-sign-in-toast.png)

 > **Linux users:** You may be prompted to enter a user code if you are using an older version of Live Share (v0.3.295 or below).
 Update to the latest version of the extension or click the "Having trouble?" link after sign in to see the code.
 See [below for details](#sign-in-using-a-user-code).

-If Visual Studio Code is not picking up your sign in after you complete the sign in process in the browser, see [sign in using a user code](#sign-in-using-a-user-code).
+If Visual Studio Code is not picking up your sign in after you complete the sign-in process in the browser, see [sign in using a user code](#sign-in-using-a-user-code).
 Otherwise, check out [troubleshooting](../troubleshooting.md#sign-in) for more tips.

 ### Sign in using a user code